aazaff/startLearn.R/beginnerConcepts.md

 	> 9*c(1,2,3,4,5,6,7,8,9,10)^3+6*c(1,2,3,4,5,6,7,8,9,10)^2+8*c(1,2,3,4,5,6,7,8,9,10)+2
 	[1]   25  114  323  706 1317 2210 3439 5058 7121 9682

 A better alternative involves learning how to store data as an **object**, and then plug the object into equations.
-The most fundamental type of data object computer science is an **array**.
+The most fundamental type of data object in computer science is generally called an **array**.
+In R, there is an even more fundamental type of data object known as a **vector**.
+For now, let's talk about arrays.

 An array is essentially a set of values saved to your computer memory that is referenced by a name.